LucidIndian/bd-site/_posts/2024-11-17-shopify-apps-on-rails.markdown

 #   width:
 #   alt:
 ---
-# Shopify Apps on Rails: A Beginner's Journey Through Confusion

 I’m a newcomer.
 My perspective is naïve, and I’m uninformed and ignorant in many ways.
 Yet, in my ignorance, I’ve encountered a great confusion—a puzzle about Rails and Shopify I’ve become determined to solve.

-I’ve never worked at Shopify, I've built 0 Shopify apps, and I’ve only been inside their building once.
+I’ve never worked at Shopify, built 0 Shopify apps, and I’ve only been inside their building once.
 I might have this all wrong, but this post is the perspective of a curious outside observer.
 Hopefully, it’s at least interesting or entertaining! ;)

 ---